 Q: Do the students have real teachers?

 A: Yes they do!
-Teachers are available on Connection Days, during their scheduled office hours at our physical location, and via Zoom video conferencing, email, phone, and text.
+Teachers are available on Connection Days and Grad Prep Fridays, during their scheduled office hours at our physical location, and via Zoom video conferencing, email, phone, and text.
 Some classes will also incorporate live online class sessions using Zoom where students can connect with their teacher and peers online.
 Actually, students sometimes have more personalized relationships with teachers at Denver Online High School than at any other school they’ve attended.
 Can you text your teachers a question at a traditional school?
 Probably not.
 Denver Online High School teachers create a personalized education for each student.
 See what other parents and students have said about Denver Online High School and its faculty on the testimonials page or see what our teachers love most about their job here.

 Q: Does Denver Online High School provide computers and internet for students?

 A: No. Students are expected to have their own computer and 24/7 access to internet.
 However, we do have a learning lab where students can use computers to work on their coursework.
 We also have some great resources for a free download of Microsoft Office, and purchasing low-cost laptops and internet services.

 Q: When does Denver Online High School enroll students?